The Lord’s Supper in Synoptic Gospels + Church Traditions

 33 For this is the covenant that I will make with the house of Israel after those days, declares the Lord: I will put my law within them, and I will write it on their hearts.
 And I will be their God, and they shall be my people.
 34 And no longer shall each one teach his neighbor and each his brother, saying, ‘Know the Lord,’ for they shall all know me, from the least of them to the greatest, declares the Lord.
 For I will forgive their iniquity, and I will remember their sin no more.”
 (Jer.
 31:33-34, ESV, emphasis added)

-Hebrews 8 also quotes Jer.
-31:31-34.
+Hebrews 8 also quotes Jeremiah 31:31-34.
 And the Epistle to Hebrews says the Sinai covenant is obsolete.
 Jesus is now launching the cancellation of this old Sinai covenant, and he is doing it by taking over two elements of the Passover meal: bread and wine.

 Quick Exegesis